Rabb School of Continuing Studies, Division of Graduate Professional Studies

 RMGT 103 Strategic Information Technology: Organizational Strategy

 This course covers strategic issues for the IT organization within the context of the larger organization and the relationship between the two.
-The course helps today's and tomorrow's IT Directors and CIOs effectively exploit information systems technologies within the context of a company's overall business needs.
+The course helps current and future IT Directors and CIOs effectively exploit information systems technologies within the context of a company's overall business needs.

 RMGT 110 Leadership, Team-Building, and Decision Making